smart-data-models/dataModel.Ports/SeaportFacilities/doc/spec_FR.md

         model: 'https://schema.org/currenciesAccepted, .Currency accepted for payment'
         type: Property
     dataProvider:
-      description: A sequence of characters identifying the provider of the harmonised data entity.
+      description: A sequence of characters identifying the provider of the harmonised data entity
       type: string
       x-ngsi:
         type: Property
     dateCreated:
       description: Entity creation timestamp.
-This will usually be allocated by the storage platform.
+This will usually be allocated by the storage platform
       format: date-time
       type: string
       x-ngsi:
         type: Property
     dateLastReported:
-      description: 'Property.
-Model:''http://schema.org/DateTime''.
-A timestamp which denotes the last time when a flow successfully reported data.
-The date and time of this Repository in ISO8601 UTCformat'
+      description: A timestamp which denotes the last time when a flow successfully reported data.
+The date and time of this Repository in ISO8601 UTCformat
       format: date-time
       type: string
       x-ngsi:
         model: http://schema.org/DateTime
         type: Property
     dateModified:
       description: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.
+This will usually be allocated by the storage platform
       format: date-time
       type: string
       x-ngsi: